 How track of all those marketing KPIs without feeling overwhelmed?

 The difficulty for a marketer is to pick all these marketing KPIs, through different tools, to be able to cross-reference and analyze them.
-This exercise is extremely time-consuming and requires a very good knowledge of measures that matter… This is where dataviz reporting tool are very useful !
+This exercise is extremely time-consuming and requires a very good knowledge of measures that matter… This is where dataviz reporting tools are very useful !
 These software solutions offer reporting and cross-reference analyze in a unique and intuitive dashboard.

 Here at Toucan Toco, our mission is to tell Business Performance Stories through interactive Data and Data Storytelling!
 Our small apps are mobile, easy to use, made for action and easy to set up in any information system.